gppc-dev/startkit-dynamic/README.md

 | `compile.sh`          | Compile your code to executable `run`                           | yes        |
 | `apt.txt`             | Define dependency, will be used by server to build docker image | yes        |

- you will have following generated files
+Your program may generated the following files:

 | File name     | Description                                                                  | Optional |
 | ------------- | ---------------------------------------------------------------------------- | -------- |